Rolex Jubilee Bracelet: Complete Guide

 Each Rolex bracelet has its purpose and amongst the options of bracelets, the Jubilee bracelet is a mixture between the Oyster and President bracelet.
 It is less sporty and more elegant than the Oyster bracelet, but it is also less dressy than the President bracelet.

 Over the years, the Jubilee bracelet has been used for a wide variety of watches, but technically, it has always remained the same.
-Equally so in terms of looks, it still stays very true with the original design.
+Equally so in terms of looks, it still stays very true to the original design.
 This goes to show just how timeless the Jubilee bracelet design truly is.

 Rolex Jubilee bracelet design

-The Jubilee bracelet has a five-piece, semi-circular link design, which appears as more luxurious and elegant than the Oyster because of having 5 links instead of 3.
-The increased number of links also mean that the Jubilee bracelet catches the light beautifully and almost looks like a piece of jewelry in itself.
+The Jubilee bracelet has a five-piece, semi-circular link design, which appears more luxurious and elegant than the Oyster because of having 5 links instead of 3.
+The increased number of links also means that the Jubilee bracelet catches the light beautifully and almost looks like a piece of jewelry in itself.

 This design has come to become so iconic that it is a bracelet that you immediately associate with Rolex.

-The three middle-links on the Jubilee bracelet are polished, and the links on each side are brushed.
+The three middle links on the Jubilee bracelet are polished, and the links on each side are brushed.
 The sides of the bracelet are polished, and the inside is brushed.
 The Jubilee bracelet links are flat on the inside, which makes the bracelet sit more snug against the wrist which really is a great design feature.

 Rolex Jubilee bracelet reference numbers